uncomtrade/comtradeapicall/README.md

 # UN Comtrade API Package
-This package simplifies calling [APIs of UN Comtrade](https://comtradedeveloper.un.org) to extract and download data (and much more)
+This package simplifies calling [APIs of UN Comtrade](https://comtradedeveloper.un.org) to extract and download data (and much more).
-.
-New users can learn more about UN Comtrade at the [wiki](https://unstats.un.org/wiki/display/comtrade/UN+Comtrade).

 ## Details
 [UN Commtrade](https://comtrade.un.org) provides free and premium APIs to extract and download data/metadata, however it is quite a learning curve to understand all of APIs end-points and parameters.
 This package simplifies it by calling a single python function with the appropriate parameters.
+Learn more about UN Comtrade at the [UN Comtrade wiki](https://unstats.un.org/wiki/display/comtrade/UN+Comtrade).

-This project is intended to be deployed at [The Python Package Index](https://pypi.org/), therfore the structure of folders follows the suggested layout from [Packaging Python Project](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-The main script is located at **/src/comtradeapicall/__init__.py**.
-And the folder **tests** contains example script how to install and use the package.
+This project is intended to be deployed at [The Python Package Index](https://pypi.org/), therefore the structure of folders follows the suggested layout from [Packaging Python Project](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
+The main scripts are located at **/src/comtradeapicall/**.
+And the folder **tests** contains example scripts how to install and use the package.

  ## Prerequisites
 This package assumes using Python 3.7 and the expected package dependencies are listed in the "requirements.txt" file